This page contains affiliate links. For more information please read my Disclosure Policy.

-I’m really, really excited for this one.
+I really, really love this recipe.
 This cake was one of those perfect first time around recipes that just works.
 After my Oils for Cooking: A Basic Introduction post, I was really inspired to explore the world of extra virgin olive oils.
 I knew that as a delicious fat it could be used in a wide variety of cooking.
 Olive oil cake was born.

 Okay, not born.
-I didn’t invent olive oil cake, there are lots of recipes that utilize olive oil as a fat.
-But, I wanted to learn the best technique for a fluffy, spongy cake, that didn’t overwhelm the flavor of olive oil with sugar.
-After some plotting and planning, I had a recipe I was ready to try, one that paired the delicate grassy notes of olive oil with fresh rosemary and just the right amount of sugar.
+I’m not the first person ever to create a cake recipe without butter.
+Olive oil cakes are classic!
+It was my goal to learn the best technique for a fluffy, spongy cake, that didn’t overwhelm the flavor of olive oil with sugar.
+After some plotting and planning, I had a recipe that paired the delicate grassy notes of olive oil with fresh rosemary and just the right amount of sugar.
 The result?
-A light, subtly herbaceous cake that was simply perfect.
-I couldn’t believe how perfect it was!
-After a few more tests to be sure, I knew I had a winner.
+A light, subtly herbaceous rosemary cake that was simply perfect.

 Let’s Talk About Pans

 Before we get into the recipe, let’s talk about pan choices.
-Cake pan or spring form?
-When it comes down to it, you can bake this olive oil cake in a cake pan, and it will work just fine.
-Personally, however I chose to use a spring form pan.
+You can of course bake in a classic cake pan, but I chose to use a spring form pan.

 This gave me a few benefits I really liked:

 - This cake cools best out of its pan.
 The easy removal of the sides and bottom make this very simple!